Looks like your cart is empty. Compare Travel Backpacks

 Whether you're a slob or a neat freak, choose a front-loading bag for better organization and easier access to your stuff.

 Most backpacks load from the top, meaning that you have to unpack your bag to get to anything below the top layer.
-Instead, use a suitcase backpack, like the Outbreaker, which opens like a clamshell for maximum access.
+It's like packing a garbage bag with about the same amount of organization.

 Most importantly, you need a comfortable backpack.
 While you won't be scaling any mountains with it, you will be idling in airport security lines and walking through sprawling cities.
 If your backpack isn't comfortable, you'll struggle with shoulder and neck pain.
 Instead of wasting your money, buy a bag that feels light on your back.